 Legal FPV Frequency and Power Level In The UK

-Not only are there certain frequencies that are legal for FPV flying but there are also constraints on the video transmission power levels as well.
+Not only are there certain frequencies that are illegal for FPV flying, but also constraints on the transmission power level.
 For more detail check out this PDF.

-For 2.4Ghz, the max power is 10mW.
-For 5.8Ghz the max power allowed is 25mW. (information from here)
+2.4Ghz and 5.8Ghz frequency bands are okay to use for FPV in the UK, but there are power limits: for 2.4Ghz, the max power is 10mW.
+For 5.8Ghz the max power allowed is 25mW.
+(Source)

-Conclusion – What Frequency Should We Use for FPV?
+Conclusion – What Frequency to Use for FPV?

 At the end of the day, it depends on what kind of flying you plan to do.
 But if you want to do it legally, then unfortunately you don’t really have much choice.
 Most decent FPV equipment is basically illegal to run due to restrictions on transmission power and frequency.